mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 )
 ```

-`KeysetPaginate` works with composite keyset as well.
+It works with composite keyset as well.
 Just configure all the columns you want:

 ```cs
 KeysetPaginate(